 Let a Toy Come Along

 While reading the tips above is helpful, we also have a video to show you how it’s done.
-This further research will go a long way in preparation.
-So many things about becoming a parent are unknown when you’re pregnant.
-How to change a diaper doesn’t have to be one of them.
+This extra learning can go a long way in helping you feel prepared.
+So many things about becoming a parent are unknown when you’re pregnant, but changing a diaper doesn’t have to be one of them.